fastapi/typer/docs/tutorial/subcommands/name-and-help.md

 ## Add a help text

-We can also set the `help` while adding a Typer:
+We can also set the `help` text while adding a Typer:

 {* docs_src/subcommands/name_help/tutorial001.py hl[6] *}